movementlabsxyz/MIP/MD/md-6/README.md

     - Causality

 ### D2: Accept Only Blocks Signed by Staked Validators
-**User Journey**: A staked Suzuka Validator is the only entity that can submit blocks to the network which will later be processed by the Aptos executor.
+**User Journey**: A proposer submits batches to the DA which will later be processed by the Aptos executor.
+A proposer must be a Suzuka validator.

 **Justification**: This will prevent DOS attacks on the network by requiring a stake to submit blocks.